 Recipes that feature pecans:

-Check out these delicious and popular recipes on my blog:
+Check out these delicious and popular recipes that feature pecans on my blog:

 - Dot’s Ultimate Southern Pecan Pie